Muntaser-Abukhadijah/bisan/prompt.md

 ## Overview
 **Bisan** is a Ruby on Rails–based content aggregation platform.
-It provides a centralized place to collect, manage, and display articles from various sources.
+It provides a centralized place to collect, manage, and display content from various sources.

 ### Purpose
-- To enable browsing of articles from multiple external websites while storing them in a unified local database.
+- To enable browsing of content from multiple external websites in one place.
 - To serve as a foundation for further experimentation (e.g., search, AI integrations, recommendations).

-### Motivation
-The project originated from the need for a **personalized, language-aware content hub** that can manage articles from multiple sources without depending on third-party CMSs.
-Bisan solves the problem of fragmented article access by:
-- Normalizing data from different article providers.
-- Storing articles in a consistent schema.
-- Rendering them in a unified interface with search and filtering support.

----

-## Problem Statement
-- Articles are scattered across different sources and formats.

 **Bisan** provides:
-- A simple article model
-- Extensible design for adding features such as search, categorization.
+* Centrilized place that have all the Articals that talks about Palestine.
+* Search engine that enables users to search on top of everything avialble in the website (Articals, books, videos trascripts)

 ---
 ## Project Structuer